 X-ray computed tomography (XCT) is a non-destructive analytical technique with many applications, developed for the medical field and gaining popularity in materials science.
 Recent developments in geoscience applications, including coal, enable the 3D assessment of lump samples.
 The degree of porosity, mineral, and maceral distribution, fracture / cleat patterns, and so on, have been assessed in coals, and the results correlated with petrography (Naude et al., 2013).
-A sufficient amount of 2D X-ray radiographs are taken of a rotating sample and a 3D virtual image of the sample is reconstructed.
+A sufficient number of 2D X-ray radiographs is taken of a rotating sample and a 3D virtual image of the sample is reconstructed.
 A density map of the sample is generated, based on the relationship between X-ray attenuation (absorption and scattering of radiation) and the atomic mass of the components.
-As minerals and macerals have different densities, it is easy to recognize these components; it is more difficult to separate the different macerals, but researchers are progressing in this area.
-Software also enables the slicing of the image to assess the entire particle, non-destructively.
-Naude et al. (2013) successfully utilized the technique to assess the porosity development (unconnected and connected pores) through a series of pyrolysed samples.
-Plackowski et al. (2015) applied the XCT images to obtain washability characteristics from coal lumps using semivariogram analysis, thus potentially replacing density fractionation (float-sink analysis) for coal washability predictions.
+As minerals and macerals have different densities, it is easy to recognise these components; it is more difficult to separate the different macerals, but researchers are progressing in this area.
+Software also enables the slicing of the image to assess the entire particle non-destructively.
+Naude et al. (2013) successfully utilised the technique to assess the porosity development (unconnected and connected pores) through a series of pyrolysed samples.
+Plackowski et al. (2015) applied XCT images to obtain washability characteristics from coal lumps using semivariogram analysis, thus potentially replacing density fractionation (float-sink analysis) for coal washability predictions.
 The reader is referred to the report by Plackowski et al. (2015) for further information about the technique.

 4.5.4 Raman spectroscopy